Ariel Winter Freaks Out Boyfriend With Awkward Baby Voice [Video]

 Ariel Winter is best known for her role on Modern Family, but the actress has recently been spreading her wings and stretching her acting muscles in feature films.
-Among the most recent is Smurfs: The Lost Village and, while working on an animated film wasn’t physically exhausting for Ariel, she does reveal that the experience of voicing SmurfLily came with it’s own set of challenges.
-In speaking about the experience on Conan, Winter reveals that one voice in particular has earned the scorn of her closest friends, including the Modern Family star’s boyfriend.
+Among the most recent is Smurfs: The Lost Village and, while working on an animated film wasn’t physically exhausting for Ariel, she does reveal that the experience of voicing SmurfLily came with its own set of challenges.
+In speaking about the experience on Conan, Winter reveals that one voice, in particular, has earned the scorn of her closest friends, including the Modern Family star’s boyfriend.

 Ariel Winter Shares Her Creepy Baby Voice on Conan